aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ishape/uniqueid/_index.md

 ---
 title: UniqueId
 second_title: Aspose.Sildes for .NET API Reference
-description: Gets unique shape identifier in presentation scope.
+description: Returns an internal presentation-scoped identifier intended for use by add-ins or other code.
+Because this value can be reassigned by the user or programmatically it must not be treated as a persistent unique key.
 Read-only UInt32.
-See also OfficeInteropShapeIdaspose.slides/ishape/officeinteropshapeid for getting unique shape identifier in slide scope.
+See also OfficeInteropShapeIdaspose.slides/ishape/officeinteropshapeid.
 type: docs
 weight: 250
 url: /aspose.slides/ishape/uniqueid/